Round-Lobed Hepatica – Anemone americana

 Occurrence

-Found naturally throughout the property in the prairie and other grassy areas.
+Found throughout the property

 Native To State: YES